cotarr/irc-hybrid-client/README.md

 It is necessary to assign one web page username and password.
 There is a detailed example in the documentation.

-When using credentials.json file as configuration, this must be done after copying the example-credentials.json into the project folder
+When using credentials.json file or .env file as configuration, this must be done after copying the example-credentials.json into the project folder

 The user account used for web page login may be created using one of two